Bethany UMC Weekly Announcements

 Worship Announcements

 • Please plan to attend our Bethany Family Christmas program on December 14th during our regular service time.
 “Christmas Present” will include a shortened version of the Christmas Carol with ole’ Scrooge himself, as well as special music, the retelling of the Christmas story and more.
 Plan to arrive a few minutes early as our Praise and Worship band will perform some favorite Christmas tunes!
 Following the program, stay for a wonderful finger food brunch as we celebrate together.
-Food sign ups for the brunch can be found in the Welcome Center.
 What a great opportunity to invite a friend or neighbor, share the joy of the season and allow them to experience the gift of Jesus’ love for them!

 Dates to Know